norlab-ulaval/trajectory-container-tools/documentation/post_processing_callbacks.md

 ## Overview

 Trajectory Container Tools (TCT) provides a powerful post-processing callback system that allows you to execute custom logic during trajectory dataclass instantiation.
-This system is built into the `AbstractTrajectoryDataclassCommon` base class and is automatically available to all trajectory containers.
+This system is built into the `AbstractTrajectoryCommon` base class and is automatically available to all trajectory containers.

 ## The Three Callback Methods